-DEPRESS MOTOR BRAKE until sawblade or other cutting tool has come to a complete
+- DEPRESS MOTOR BRAKE until sawblade or other cutting tool has come to a complete stop before removing workpiece, scrap, or taking any other action.
+Never operate the saw when using the saw arbor (sawblade, dado or molding head, or other accessory) with the accessory shaft guard removed. - If any part of this radial saw is missing or should break, bend or fail in any way, or any electrical component fail to perform properly, shut off power switch, remove cord from power supply and

-- stop before removing workpiece or scrap or taking any other action. - If any part of this radial saw is missing or should break, bend or fail in any way, or any electrical component fail to perform properly, shut off power switch, remove cord from power supply and replace damaged, missing and/or failed parts before resuming operation. - IF YOUR SAW MAKES AN UNFAMILIAR NOISE OR IF IT VIBRATES EXCESSIVELY, STOP OPERATING IMMEDIATELY UNTIL THE SOURCE HAS BEEN LOCATED AND THE PROBLEM CORRECTED. - WARNING: DO NOT ALLOW FAMILIARITY (GAINED FROM FREQUENT USE OF YOUR SAW) TO BECOME COMMONPLACE.
-ALWAYS REMEMBER THAT A CARELESS FRACTION OF A SECOND IS SUFFICIENT TO INFLICT SEVERE INJURY. - Before starting work, verify that no play exists between the column and arm or in the carriage, and that arm, yoke, and bevel locks/clamps are tight. - A large proportion of saw accidents is caused by use of the wrong type blade, dull, badly set, improperly sharpened cutting tools, by gum or resin adhering to cutting tools, and by sawblade misalignment out-of-parallel with the fence.
+- replace damaged, missing and/or failed parts before resuming operation. - IF YOUR SAW MAKES AN UNFAMILIAR NOISE OR IF IT VIBRATES EXCESSIVELY CEASE OPERATING IMMEDIATELY UNTIL THE SOURCE HAS BEEN LOCATED AND THE PROBLEM CORRECTED. - WARNING: DO NOT ALLOW FAMILIARITY (GAINED FROM FREQUENT USE OF YOUR SAW) TO BECOME COMMONPLACE.
+ALWAYS REMEMBER THAT A CARELESS FRACTION OF A SECOND IS SUFFICIENT TO INFLICT SEVERE INJURY. - Before starting work, verify that no play exists between the column & column support, or in the carriage, and that arm, yoke, and bevel locks/clamps are tight. - A large proportion of saw accidents are caused by use of the wrong type blade, dull, badly set, improperly sharpened cutting tools, by gum or resin adhering to cutting tools, and by sawblade misalignment out of parallel with the fence.
 Such conditions can cause the material to stick, jam (stall the saw) or "KICKBACK" at the operator.
 NEVER ATTEMPT TO FREE A STALLED SAW BLADE WITHOUT FIRST TURNING THE SAW "OFF".
 If the sawblade is stalled or jammed, shut saw "OFF", remove workpiece, and check sawblade squareness to table surface and to the fence, and check for heel.
 Adjust as indicated. - CAUTION: DO NOT cycle the motor switch "ON" and "OFF" rapidly, as this might cause the sawblade to loosen.
 In the event this should ever occur, allow the saw blade to come to a complete stop and re-tighten the arbor nut normally, not excessively. - Do not leave a long board unsupported so the spring of the board causes it to shift on the table.
 Provide proper support for the workpiece, based on its size and the type of operation to be performed.
-Hold the work firmly against the fence and table. - Never use a length stop on the free end or edge of the workpiece whether crosscutting or ripping.
-Never hang onto or touch the free end of workpiece when crosscutting, or a free piece that is cut off while power is "ON" and/or the saw blade is rotating.
-In short, the cut-off piece in any "thru-sawing" operation must never be confined - it must be allowed to move away from the side of the blade. - Make sure your fingers do not contact the terminals when installing or removing the plug to or from a live power source. - Never climb on the saw, or climb near the saw when power is "ON".
+Hold the work firmly against the fence. - Never use a length stop on the free end or edge of the workpiece whether crosscutting or ripping.
+Never hang onto or touch the free-end of workpiece when crosscutting, or a free piece that is cut off while power is "ON" and/or the sawblade is rotating.
+In short, the cut-off piece in any "thru-sawing" operation must never be confined - it must be allowed to move laterally.
+"Thru-sawing" is any operation when the saw blade cuts entirely through the thickness of the workpiece. - Make sure your fingers do not contact the terminals when installing or removing the plug to or from a live power source. - Never climb on the saw, or climb near the saw when power is "ON".
 Never leave the saw with power "ON", or before the cutting tool has come to a complete stop.
-Lock the motor switch and put away the key when leaving the saw.
+Lock the motor switch and put away the key when leaving the saw. - Do not use any blade or other cutting tool marked for an operating speed lower than 3450 RPM.
+Never use a cutting tool larger in diameter than the diameter for which the saw was designed.
+For greatest safety and efficiency when ripping, use the maximum diameter blade for which the saw is designed, since under these conditions the spreader is nearest the blade.